OdatNurd/OverrideAudit/README.md

 and `diff` respectively in order to ensure that you don't end up with a large number of duplicate views.

+In Override edit views, the `mini_diff_underlying` setting can be used to set the diff indicators in the buffer to diff against the underlying package file being overridden instead of the file as it appears on disk.

 ## `OverrideAudit: Revert Current Override` ###